 If you are adventurous enough, you can go on horseback and visit the same places.
 They have facilities for first-time, intermediate, and expert riders to ride horses.
 I did not see any horses when I visited.
 It would be fun to see people riding camels and horses in the desert – a kind of classic desert scene it would be.

 Paragliding & Paramotoring

 I have not experienced this.
 A press release by Sharjah Tourism tells me that these facilities have recently been started.
 I can only imagine how much fun it would be to see the sand dunes while flying low over them.

 Camping and Star Gazing

-How to Reach Mlieha and other Travel Tips
+How to Reach Mleiha Archaeological Centre and Travel Tips

-Mlieha is about 65 km from Sharjah.
-Tours from Archaeological center include pick up and drop facilities from Dubai & Sharjah.
+- It is about 65 km from Sharjah.
+Tours from there include pick-up and drop-off facilities from Dubai & Sharjah.

-Mleiha Archaeological Centre is open from 9 AM-7 PM on Weekdays and 9 AM-9 PM on Weekends which is Thursdays and Fridays here.
+- It is open from 9 AM-7 PM on weekdays.
+9 AM-9 PM on Weekends which are Thursdays and Fridays here.

-Unless you opt for camping and star gazing, you can easily do Mleiha from Sharjah as a day trip.
+- Unless you opt for camping and stargazing, you can easily do a trip from Sharjah as a day trip.

-A lot of trips may depend on weather conditions.
-In a rare happening, the day I was at Mleiha, it rained.
-Thankfully, it stopped, else we would have missed the Desert Safari.
+- A lot of trips may depend on weather conditions.
+In a rare happening, the day I was there, it rained.
+Thankfully, it stopped, or else we would have missed the Desert Safari.